JohnTocher/descrobbler/README.md

 It should separate podcast from music content, and put the two in a place I can easily do something with them later.

+Refer to mylast.py for notes regarding some environment variables "LASTFM_API_KEY", "LASTFM_API_SECRET" to be configured for auth

+## Usage

+python .\descrobble.py

 ## installation

 Depends on lastfm_tools: